renatof/PiK8kE/README.md

 ## Customizing a Jetson nano device

+### Initial boot from nVidia's stock image

 * Flash an SD card for your device using the default nVidia Ubuntu 18.04 image that you can download from their developer's site
 * Boot up the Jetson Nano with the default nVidia SD card, and go through the interactive process of configuring your device with timezone, user name, etc. For consistency with the rest of the network, create a user account called ubuntu

+### Install custom kernel with PiK8kE dependences for OVS/Evio and K8s

 * Once the GUI interface is available, open a terminal and download the custom PiK8kE kernel tarball jetson-custom-kernel-PiK8kE.tgz into the root folder of your device.
 Please contact the PRAGMA team for a download link
 * Install the custom kernel and reboot: